Preparing for a Phone Interview

 Phone interviews are a great way for the client to become familiar with your qualifications, personality, and communication skills.

-- Have a Glass of Water Nearby – There’s nothing worse than having a tickle in your throat or a cough when you need to speak.
+Have a Glass of Water Nearby – There’s nothing worse than having to cough when trying to respond.
 Have a glass of water ready.

-- Listen and Enunciate - Ask for clarification if needed.
-Speak slowly, carefully, and clearly when you respond.
+Listen and Enunciate - Ask for clarification if needed.
+Respond slowly, carefully, and clearly.
 It’s fine to take a few seconds to compose your thoughts before answering.